 The annual fund charge detailed in the PDS also includes management and administration charges paid out of underlying funds.
-These charges are paid out of the relevant underlying fund, not the Scheme, and (unless we are the manager of the underlying fund) are not calculated by us.
+These charges are paid out of the relevant underlying

 We have to estimate these charges if we are not the manager of that other scheme and the charges are not based on fixed percentages of net asset value.
 To do that, we use the charges disclosed in the most recent publicly available annual reports from the manager of the underlying fund at the time we make the estimation.
 Where these reports do not fully cover such charges, we obtain further information from the manager of the underlying fund.